Cat Using the Litter Box Frequently: When To Worry

 Treatment and preventative care are available for most urinary and bladder issues that may cause your cat to use the litter box more frequently.

-Increased Frequency Of Urination
+Increased Frequency of Urination

 There are several possible causes for a cat using the litter box frequently:

-1. Stress Cystitis Or Feline Idiopathic Cystitis (FIC)
+1. Stress Cystitis or Feline Idiopathic Cystitis (FIC)

 We all know that cats are emotionally complex creatures.
 In some, an increased stress response to certain situations can manifest as cystitis, or inflammation of the bladder.
 In cats under 10 years of age, this is usually ‘sterile’ cystitis which means it is not caused by a bacterial infection.

-The inflammation makes the bladder very uncomfortable for the cat and it creates the urge to pass small amounts of urine, often.
+The inflammation makes the bladder very uncomfortable for the cat, and it creates the urge to pass small amounts of urine, often.
 This means you may notice your cat using the litter box more frequently.
 Sometimes, the urine may look dark or bloody and your kitty might strain hard to pass it.

-2. Urinary Tract Infections, Or UTIs
+2. Urinary Tract Infections, or UTIs

 3. Bladder Stones

 As with people, cats can develop uroliths or bladder stones.
-These are usually the result of a poor diet, but can also be influenced by other factors such as dehydration and genetic predisposition.
-Typically, the pH of the urine is out of balance which causes minerals in the urine to deposit as crystals.
+These are usually the result of a poor diet but can also be influenced by other factors such as dehydration and genetic predisposition.
+Typically, the pH of the urine is out of balance, which causes minerals in the urine to deposit as crystals.

 These crystals can clump together along with inflamed mucus from the bladder wall and form hard, rock-like stones.
-Understandably, these can be incredibly uncomfortable, and cause an affected cat to use the litter box more frequently.
+Understandably, these can be incredibly uncomfortable and cause an affected cat to use the litter box more frequently.

 4. Bladder Tumors